Minnie Riperton

 Born in 1947, Riperton grew up in Chicago's Bronzeville neighborhood on the South Side.
 As a child, she studied music, drama and dance at Chicago's Abraham Lincoln Center.
-In her teen years, she sang lead vocals for the Chicago-based girl group the Gems.
+In her teen years, she sang lead vocals for the Chicago-based girl group The Gems.
 Her early affiliation with the Chicago-based Chess Records afforded her the opportunity to sing backing vocals for various established artists such as Etta James, Fontella Bass, Ramsey Lewis, Bo Diddley, Chuck Berry and Muddy Waters.
-While at Chess, Riperton also sang lead for the psychedelic soul band Rotary Connection, from 1967 to 1971.
+While at Chess, Riperton also sang lead for the psychedelic soul band Rotary Connection from 1967 to 1971.

-On April 5, 1975, Riperton reached the apex of her career with her No. 1 single "Lovin' You".
+On April 5, 1975, Riperton reached the pinnacle of her career with her No. 1 single "Lovin' You".
 The single was the last release from her 1974 gold album titled Perfect Angel.
-In January 1976, Riperton was diagnosed with breast cancer, and in April, she underwent a radical mastectomy.
+In January 1976, Riperton was diagnosed with breast cancer; in April, she underwent a radical mastectomy.
 By the time of diagnosis, the cancer had metastasized and she was given about six months to live.
 Despite the prognosis, she continued recording and touring.
 She was one of the first celebrities to go public with a breast cancer diagnosis, but she did not disclose that she was terminally ill.
 In 1977, she became a spokesperson for the American Cancer Society.
 In 1978, she received the American Cancer Society's Courage Award, which was presented to her at the White House by President Jimmy Carter.
 Riperton died of breast cancer on July 12, 1979, at the age of 31.

 Early life

-Riperton was born in Chicago, the daughter of Thelma Inez (née Matthews) (1911–2005) and Daniel Webster Riperton (1898–1991), a Pullman porter.
+Minnie Julia Riperton was born in Chicago, the daughter of Thelma Inez (née Matthews) (1911–2005) and Daniel Webster Riperton (1898–1991), a Pullman porter.
 The youngest of eight children in a musical family, she embraced the arts early.
-Although she began with ballet and modern dance, her parents recognized her vocal and musical abilities and encouraged her to pursue music and voice.
+Although she began with ballet and modern dance, her parents recognized her vocal and musical abilities and encouraged her to pursue music and voice training.
 At Chicago's Abraham Lincoln Center, she received operatic vocal training from Marion Jeffery.
 She practiced breathing and phrasing, with particular emphasis on diction.
 Jeffery also trained Riperton to use her full range.
 While studying under Jeffery, she sang operettas and show tunes, in preparation for a career in opera.
 Jeffery was so convinced of her pupil's abilities that she strongly pushed her to further study the classics at Chicago's Junior Lyric Opera.
 The young Riperton was, however, becoming interested in soul, rhythm and blues, and rock.
 After graduating from Hyde Park High School (now Hyde Park Academy High School), she enrolled at Loop College, now named Harold Washington College, and became a member of Zeta Phi Beta sorority.
 She dropped out of college to pursue her music career.